 Given how complicated these charges can be, it’s important to have a savvy and experienced Southern California medical care fraud attorney on your side, like Los Angeles Criminal Defense Attorney Michael Kraut.

-Attorney Michael Kraut of Los Angeles Kraut Law Group can provide the guidance, compassion, and strategic assistance you need to respond most actively and effectively to charges.
+Attorney Michael Kraut of Los Angeles Kraut Criminal & DUI Lawyers can provide the guidance, compassion, and strategic assistance you need to respond most actively and effectively to charges.
 Attorney Kraut practiced for many years as a Deputy District Attorney for Los Angeles (14+ years), and his colleagues in the industry hold him in high esteem.
 In fact, major media outlets often solicit him to discuss matters such as Los Angeles medical, dental, or chiropractic fraud.